Amin-MAG/My-Notes/Blockchain.md

 ---
 title: Blockchain
 draft: true
-tags: []
+tags: [distributed-systems, cryptography, reference]
 ---
 # Blockchain

 A blockchain is a distributed ledger that is completely open to anyone.
-Once a some data has been recorded inside of a blockchain, it becomes very difficult to change it.
+Once some data has been recorded inside a blockchain, it becomes very difficult to change it.

-In summary, it is like a distributed database that everyone can have a copy of that, but they can not change the records.
+In summary, it is like a distributed database that everyone can have a copy of that, but they cannot change the records.

 ## Block